We accept repeat prescription requests via online, email or in person. We do not accept medication requests over the phone.

 Patients on repeat medications will be asked to have a medication review at least once a year to review.
 A message should appear on your repeat slip when this is due, but please don't hesitate to request one if you feel you are having problems.
 Please ensure that you book an appointment without delay to avoid unnecessary delays to further prescriptions.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.

 A prescription prepayment certificate (PPC) could save you money on NHS prescription costs if you're paying for multiple prescription items throughout the year.

 You can call the order line on 0300 330 1341 or apply online.

 Help with NHS costs

-In England, around 90% of prescription items are dispensed free.
+In England, around 90% of prescription items are dispensed for free.
 This includes exemptions from charging for those on low incomes, such as:

-- those on specific benefits or through the NHS Low Income Scheme
+- Specific benefits or through the NHS Low Income Scheme

-- those with certain medical conditions
+- Certain medical conditions

-- More information is available at NHS Choices
+More information is available on the NHS website.